Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_engagement.rst

 -----

-Stakeholder engagement began in 2019, and continues in an activity capacity.
+Stakeholder engagement began in 2019, and continues in an active capacity.
 The Stakeholder Engagement Framework comprises the following components:

 .. _user-requirements-interviews: